mmoren01/solace-assignment/DISCUSSION.md

 [x] - MM-009 - Fix typescript errors in the `page.tsx` file
 [x] - MM-011 - Componentize the search bar and table items [x] - MM-013 - Fix layout shift on page load

+# Other Improvements I would like to make:

+- Add a loading spinner when the data is being fetched
+- Add error handling for a bad search query
+- Format the phone number to be more readable
+- Make the homepage mobile friendly
+- Improve the accessibility of the site
+- Add more search functionality - Filters, sorting, etc.